 Companies like Prometric who conduct high stake online exams like CAT and other competitive examinations were recently quoted saying that test takers are using Bluetooth devices that are very small in size and practically undetectable.
 Candidates are also making use of calculators that can store formulas and other data that can help them score high on the exam.
 Test takers themselves admitted that its true- this new trend of using hi-tech devices for cheating in online exams.
 They also said that a smaller number of students use traditional methods of cheating like chits and scribbling on palms anymore.

-Undetectable cheating devices is a huge market, with e-commerce giants like Amazon selling these crafty gadgets, targeted towards test takers, at lucrative prices.
+There is a huge market for undetectable cheating devices, with e-commerce giants like Amazon selling these crafty gadgets, targeted towards test-takers, at lucrative prices.

-How to prevent it: Using live proctoring along with auto proctoring can prevent test-takers from using gadgets to cheat as these proctoring technologies records the candidate’s eye, head, and keystroke movement.
-It also records audio and can detect and differentiate between the candidate’s voice and any other voice.
+Opting for live proctoring along with auto proctoring could prevent test-takers from using gadgets to cheat as these proctoring technologies record the candidate’s eye, head, and keystroke movement.
+These technologies can also record audio and can detect and differentiate between the candidate’s voice and any other voice.

 Using smartphones to cheat in online exams in on the rise.
-Connected devices are used to store answers, use web-search to look for answers and aid other fellow test takers in finding answers to test questions.
+Connected devices enable candidates to store answers, conduct a web search for answers, and aid other fellow test-takers in finding answers to test questions.

 A study conducted by McAfee an online security software manufacturer, found out that one in three students in the USA uses mobile phones or other connected devices such as smartwatch to cheat in exams.

-How to prevent it: Auto-proctoring service providers have updated their image recognition technology to identify devices such as mobile phones and smartphones.
-ProctorPlus- an auto proctoring service provided by Mettl, prevents usage of mobile phones during online exams by using advanced image recognition technology to identify these devices.
+Auto-proctoring service providers have updated their image recognition technology to identify devices such as mobile phones and smartphones.
+ProctorPlus – an auto proctoring service provided by Mettl, prevents usage of mobile phones during online exams by using advanced image recognition technology to identify these devices.
 Alternately, if the mobile device is not visible in the webcam, the auto proctoring software is able to detect if any activity is happening in any device where the candidate is logged in (via email, etc.) and flags this incident as a cheating attempt.

 In programming tests that are conducted either during school/university examinations or during recruitment, candidates have been known to use auto coding software to pass the exam.
-These software create programs without the candidate having to write a single line of code.
+Such software creates programs, without the candidate having to write a single line of code.

-INFOGRAPHIC: A 2013 U.S. Department of Education Office of Inspector General's report indicates that an estimated $187 million in federal student aid was likely fraudulently acquired by rings of criminals between 2009–2012, using fake identities of test takers.
+A 2013 U.S. Department of Education Office of Inspector General’s report indicates that an estimated $187 million in federal student aid was likely fraudulently acquired by rings of criminals between 2009–2012, using fake identities of test-takers.

 As AI used in proctoring technologies advances to thaw all attempts made by test takers to cheat during online examinations, the integrity of online exams will rise rapidly to allow for fair candidate selection whether its in school/universities or corporations.
-It's about time any institute or corporate using online examinations to select students or talent started adopting the latest AI driven proctoring technologies to drive fair student/talent selection.
+It’s imperative for institutes or corporates that use online examinations to adopt the latest AI-driven proctoring technologies to drive fair student/talent selection.